100+ datasets found

 Description

-In 2022, U.S. national health expenditure as a share of its gross domestic product (GDP) reached 17.3 percent, this was a decrease on the previous year.
+In 2023, U.S. national health expenditure as a share of its gross domestic product (GDP) reached 17.6 percent, this was an increase on the previous year.
 The United States has the highest health spending based on GDP share among developed countries.
 Both public and private health spending in the U.S. is much higher than other developed countries.
 Why the U.S. pays so much moreWhile private health spending in Canada stays at around three percent and in Germany under two percent of the gross domestic product, it is nearly nine percent in the United States.
 Another reason for high costs can be found in physicians’ salaries, which are much higher in the U.S. than in other wealthy countries.
 A general practitioner in the U.S. earns nearly twice as much as the average physician in other high-income countries.
 Additionally, medicine spending per capita is also significantly higher in the United States.
 Finally, inflated health care administration costs are another of the predominant factors which make health care spending in the U.S. out of proportion.
 It is important to state that Americans do not pay more because they have a higher health care utilization, but mainly because of higher prices.
 Expected developmentsBy 2031, it is expected that health care spending in the U.S. will reach nearly one fifth of the nation’s gross domestic product.
 Or in dollar-terms, health care expenditures will accumulate to about seven trillion U.S. dollars in total.

 Search